-Mankind and its devices often do not work as intended, and the results can be catastrophic.
+Mankind and its devices often do not work as intended, and when they fail, the results can be catastrophic.

-Historical examples of this are numerous and renowned: The Hindenburg disaster of 1937, when a German dirigible exploded, incinerating all aboard; the famous Titanic ocean liner that was thought to be unsinkable before going down in the icy waters of the Atlantic in 1912; the 1986 Chernobyl nuclear disaster, which is still causing suffering today; the tragic and shocking Space Shuttle Columbia disaster in 2003; the river levees that failed in the Midwestern US spring floods in 2019; and more recently, two plane crashes involving the Boeing 737 MAX aircraft collectively resulted in the loss of 347 lives.
-Almost daily we hear of product recalls because of problems with automobiles, appliances, and other widely used items.
+Historical examples of this are numerous and renowned: The Hindenburg disaster of 1937, when a German dirigible exploded, killing 35 of the 97 people aboard; the famous Titanic ocean liner that was thought to be unsinkable before going down in the icy waters of the Atlantic in April of 1912; the 1986 Chernobyl nuclear disaster, which is still causing suffering today; the tragic and shocking Space Shuttle Columbia disaster in 2003; the river levees that failed in the Midwestern United States spring floods in 2019; and, more recently, two plane crashes involving the Boeing 737 MAX aircraft collectively resulted in the loss of 346 lives.
+On the more mundane side of things, almost daily we hear of product recalls because of problems with automobiles, appliances, and other widely used items.

 The Bible also records some spectacular failures of mankind.
 For example, Egypt, once the world’s most powerful nation, was destroyed when its leaders refused to respond to God’s demand to release the Israelites from slavery (Exodus 10:7).
 Later, Jericho, the greatest walled city of its time, was reduced to rubble as the Israelites followed God’s instructions (Joshua 6:20–21).
 Babylon, the first world-ruling empire, is now just a part of ancient history.
 In their day, all these nations and city-states seemed invincible, but they did not last.
 They failed because the bases they were founded upon were flawed.